aexol-studio/vendure-nextjs-storefront/README.md

 ## <span><img src="https://github.com/user-attachments/assets/3a9c2be0-99dc-4a91-a506-834022adccae" width=24px></span>&nbsp;&nbsp;About Us

-We are the devs and contributors to the GraphQL ecosystem with a lot of experience.
+We are devs and contributors to the GraphQL ecosystem with a lot of experience.
 We want to enter Vendure to create developer-friendly e-commerce solutions that don't rely on clunky and outdated stuff like Shopify's Liquid wrapped with JavaScript.

 <br />